 While we often speak of “dotting the i’s and crossing the t’s” it seems that people didn’t always cross their t’s in days gone by and so there are records which appear to relate to people named Alcherley.
 Any one of the letters in the Atcherley name can be mistaken for another though, and I have found Abcherley, Archerley, Ataherley, Atcharley, Atchesley, Stcherley and many others.
 These errors however seem quite tame in comparison with those in which two or more letters have become mangled.
 Examples include Alchreley, Aldersley, Athelly, Atckeriny, Stcharles and McHaley!
 Typos can also occur, resulting in one or more letters being duplicated, transposed, missed out completely, or replaced by a neighbouring letter on the keyboard.
 Hence the appearance of Attcherley, Atchery, Atcherlet and others.

 Another source of ‘transcription’ errors is Optical Character Recognition or OCR software.
 This is used to translate (or ‘machine read’) scanned pages from books into text, so that the content of those pages can be indexed and made searchable.
 By and large this works well and I have found numerous valuable references to Atcherley ancestors and cousins in old books (at Google Books and Archive.org), historic newspapers (various sites covering the UK, America, Australia and New Zealand), county and city directories (at Ancestry and the Historical Directories website), the London Gazette and even telephone directories (Ancestry again).
 OCR works best when the printed words it tries to recognise are nice and clear.
 When they are not, errors occur just as when we humans try to decipher old handwriting.
-There are several groups of letters which can be regarded as interchangeable in machine-read text such as c, e and o; i and l; l and t; b and h; h and k; and even h and n.
-OCR errors include Atcberley, Ateherley, Atckerley, Atoherley, Atchorley, Atchertey and Atcnerley.
+There are several groups of letters which can be regarded as interchangeable in machine-read text such as c, e and o; i and l; l and t; b and h; h and k; h and n, and even n and u.
+If the tail of a y isn’t clear, it can become a v.
+OCR errors include Atcberley, Ateherley, Atckerley, Atoherley, Atchorley, Atchertey, Atcnerley and Atcherlev.
 (The example shown above is from the Papers Past website.)

 Variations of Atcherley do not always arise from mistakes made in copying or transcribing written records.
 Errors can occur in the original source documents because the people creating them simply wrote the name as they heard it.
 This is the most likely explanation for the Atcherleys who have had their surname recorded as Hatcherley, and it might also account for the occasional Hetcherley and Etcherley.